yugabyte/yugabyte-db/docs/content/latest/comparisons/cassandra.md

     weight: 1080
 ---

 Following are the key areas of differences between YugaByte DB and [Apache Cassandra](http://cassandra.apache.org/).
-A recent [blog post](https://blog.yugabyte.com/building-a-strongly-consistent-cassandra-with-better-performance-aa96b1ab51d6) also highlights these differences in more detail.
+Recent blog posts on [performance](https://blog.yugabyte.com/building-a-strongly-consistent-cassandra-with-better-performance) and [consistency/transactions](https://blog.yugabyte.com/apache-cassandra-lightweight-transactions-secondary-indexes-tunable-consistency/) also highlight these differences in greater detail.

 ## 1. Data Consistency